Let’s turn things Inside-Out

 Participants will be selected by a committee consisting of leaders from various disciplines and Children & Nature Network staff.
-The selection committee will work to ensure each working group has a wide range of perspectives, skills, diverse voices and strategic thinking.
-(If you received a personal invitation to participate from a working group leader, you do not need to apply.
+The selection committee will work to ensure each action area has a wide range of perspectives, skills, diverse voices and strategic thinking.
+(If you received a personal invitation to participate from an Action Area leader, you do not need to apply.
 Please follow the registration instructions provided with your invitation.)

 2021 Inside-Out International Conference:

 June 3 – 5, 2021

 Outcomes from the 2020 Leadership Summit will drive programming for the 2021 International Conference, open to all.
 This premier gathering of the children and nature movement will feature inspiring keynotes, hands-on workshops and peer networking opportunities for up to 1,000 sector-disciplinary leaders who are making real progress in increasing equitable access to nature in their communities.